peteroupc/html3dutil/tutorials/glmath.md

 To show this more visually, point one hand's thumb to your right and its index finger up, and bend the other three fingers halfway down.
-In a coordinate system named after the given hand (left-handed or right-handed), if the X axis points in the thumb's direction and the Y axis points in the index finger's direction, the Z axis will point in the direction the other three fingers point.
+In a coordinate system named after that hand (left-handed or right-handed), if the X axis points in the thumb's direction and the Y axis points in the index finger's direction, the Z axis will point in the direction the other three fingers point.